Maccygoat/discord-music-bot/README.md

 1. Clone the repository.
 2. Run `yarn` to install dependencies.
 3. Configure the environment variables by copying the `template.env` file to `.env` and filling in the values.
 See [Environment Variables](#environment-variables) for more information.
 4. Run `yarn start:dev` to start the bot in development mode.
 The bot will now be running and you can make changes to the code.
-The bot will automatically restart when you save changes.
+The bot should automatically restart when you save changes.

 This bot was stolen and modified from https://github.com/nllcommunity/discord-norsk-bott.
 I am not a good programmer.
 I mostly deleted stuff what I didn't need and added like 5 lines of code.
 Feel free to improve upon it yourself.